JDSherbert/Wwise-Soundbank-Excluder/README.md

 1. Drag and drop into your scripts folder, in a folder called "Editor".
 2. Do a build.

-Contributions:
-Contributions to this repository are welcome.
-If you have improvements or additional features to add, feel free to submit a pull request.

-License:
-All rights reserved.

  -----------------------------------------------------------------------
 ## Overview